 - For a nice centerpiece, place a few cinnamon-scented pinecones to a basket of assorted fruits and nuts.
 Add flowers, persimmons, and berries for pops of color.
 Dress it up with holly and poinsettias attached to a golden or silver bow.

-- In the kitchen, combine sprigs of hollies, cinnamon sticks, pine twigs, rose petals, and citrus peelings into a finely woven netting.
+- In the kitchen, combine sprigs of hollies, cinnamon sticks, pine twigs, rose petals, and citrus peelings in a finely woven netting.
 Next, tie it up with a bow that matches the color scheme of your kitchen.
-This works like a potpourri and you may hang them around the space for a delightful aroma.
+This works like a potpourri and you can hang it around the space for a delightful aroma.

 - Decorate a formal dining area with poinsettias or hollies that are tied to rolled up table napkins and finish the design with asymmetrical scented candles.

-When used appropriately, floral adornments heighten the ambiance and create balance within the varying colors of a space.
+When used appropriately, floral adornments heighten the ambiance of a room and help balance your color scheme.
 Try these tips and see the difference they make in decorating your lovely home.